divaprotocol/oracles/docs/Tellor.md

 ## getPoolIdsForReporters

-Function to return the array of pool ids reported by reporters for the given array of `ArgsGetPoolIdsForReporters` struct.
+Function to return the array of poolIds reported by reporters for the given array of `ArgsGetPoolIdsForReporters` struct.

 ```js
 function getPoolIdsForReporters(